Characterizations of graph classes via convex geometries: a survey

-All the graphs in this work are connected, unless otherwise stated.
 Let ${\mathscr P}$ be a function (called {\em path system}) that maps each connected graph $G$ to a collection ${\mathscr P}_G$ of walks of $G$.
-For instance, ${\mathscr P}$ can map $G$ to its shortest paths, induced paths, tolled walks etc. The members of ${\mathscr P}_G$ will be generically called {\em p-walks} of $G$.
+For instance, ${\mathscr P}$ can map $G$ to its shortest paths, induced paths, tolled walks etc. The members of ${\mathscr P}_G$ are generically called {\em p-walks} of $G$.
 All the path systems dealt with in this paper satisfy the following property: For every $G$, all the walks of $G$ formed by a single vertex or two adjacent vertices are p-walks.